kcibv/git-tutorial/src/index.md

 Git can be used both from the command-line interface (a.k.a. `cmd` under windows) or via a graphical user interface.
-This page describes the operations that Git can execute, independently from the type of interface and refers to other pages for the CLI and GUI way of doing it.
+This page describes the operations that Git can execute, independently from the type of interface and refers to other pages for the CLI way of doing it.
+This resource does not explain how to use any of the [several available GUI's](https://git-scm.com/downloads/guis), but you can find the documentation you need on the internet once you know the basics.

 ## Let's get started: `init`